Portland man sentenced in sports gambling syndicate case

-A Portland man was sentenced to probation Monday for helping run a multi-million dollar gambling ring.
+A Portland man was sentenced to probation Monday for helping run a multimillion dollar gambling ring.

 William Flynn pleaded guilty in June to one felony count of running an illegal gambling business for his role in a sports betting syndicate another Portland man primarily operated for more than a decade.